rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-l2.md

 </center>

-Click **Connect** and after a brief pause window, your wallet will be connected to Hop.
+Click **Connect** and after a brief pause, your wallet will be connected to Hop.
 You should now see its ETH balance in the top right corner of the screen.

 Now, you can use the two dropdowns in the **From** and **To (estimated)** boxes to select your networks, and enter the amount of ETH you want to send in the **From** box.